Benmwas/blogdown/content/authors/admin/_index.md

 I have a keen interest in using data to provide solutions at the intersection of environment, finance, and economic development.

 I am currently a DRIP MSc.
-Scholar at [icipe](http://www.icipe.org/capacity_building/students/benjamin-mwamburi-mwasambo-kenya)and a  Data Scientist at [Blue Marble Microinsurance](https://bluemarblemicro.com/team), previously worked as a Data Scientist at [FarmDrive Limited](https://farmdrive.co.ke/) and a GIS data analyst intern at Kenya Forest Service.
+Scholar at [icipe](http://www.icipe.org/capacity_building/students/benjamin-mwamburi-mwasambo-kenya) and a  Data Scientist at [Blue Marble Microinsurance](https://bluemarblemicro.com/team), previously worked as a Data Scientist at [FarmDrive Limited](https://farmdrive.co.ke/) and a GIS data analyst intern at Kenya Forest Service.
 I have technical skills of using R and SQL to analyze spatial and non-spatial datasets(see my projects), additional to GIS and Remote Sensing software.

 Read more about my role on my resume or connect with me on [LinkedIn.]( https://www.linkedin.com/in/benjamin-mwasambo-957090a5/)